twisted/pydoctor/docs/source/customize.rst

 Use a custom writer class
 -------------------------

-You can subclass the :py:class:`pydoctor:pydoctor.templatewriter.writer.TemplateWriter` and pass your custom class dotted name with the following argument::
+You can subclass the :py:class:`pydoctor.templatewriter.TemplateWriter` and pass your custom class dotted name with the following argument::

-  --writer-class=mylib._pydoctor.CustomTemplateWriter
+  --html-class=mylib._pydoctor.CustomTemplateWriter

 .. warning:: Pydoctor does not have a stable API yet.
 Code customization is prone
     to break in future versions.